sigp/lighthouse/book/src/cross-compiling.md

 # Cross-compiling

-Lighthouse supports cross-compiling, allowing users to run a binary one platform (e.g., `aarch64`) that was compiled on another platform (e.g., `x86_64`).
+Lighthouse supports cross-compiling, allowing users to run a binary on one platform (e.g., `aarch64`) that was compiled on another platform (e.g., `x86_64`).